mark-thompson01/cisco-catalyst-switch-lab--2950-3550/README.md

 This repository contains my **hands-on lab using a Cisco Catalyst 2950 and 3550 switch**, demonstrating foundational switch management and configuration skills.

+While the creation of VLANs and setting up Trunking is demonstrated.
+This lab is more focused on layer 2 switching.
+Inter-VLAN routing is not implemented in this setup due to a single available subnet.

 These are fairly older models, but serve as a great tool for practicing networking fundamentals.

 ![Cisco Catalyst 2950](Images/Connecting/con1.png)